-- Students newer to design, re-entering design, or whose jobs require knowledge of basic layout principles.
+- Students newer to design, re-entering design, or whose jobs require knowledge of design and layout.

-- Those interested in expanding their existing skill set with a quick but solid overview of essential design rules and practices.
+- Those interested in expanding their existing skill set (or obtaining advancement in their jobs) with a quick but solid overview of essential design rules and practices.

 - Individuals who wish to customize and improve existing templates, but are uncertain where to start, or on what to focus.

-- Anyone who wants the inherent confidence from knowing key rules to create fresh, energetic compositions.
+- Anyone who wants the inherent confidence from knowing key rules to create fresh, energetic, and more professional compositions.

 - Positive and Negative Space

-How to define and recognize positive and negative space and use them effectively.
+How to define and recognize positive and negative space and use them effectively in your designs.

-- The various ways of relating two squares to each other: tangential, common edge, overlap, alignment/contour continuation.
+- The various ways of relating two squares to each other

 - Scale and Proportion

-Variations in scale and proportion, and its effect on a design
+Variations in scale and proportion, and their effects on design

-- Reinforcing use of positive and negative space in a composition with multiple objects.
+- Reinforcing size and space in a composition with multiple objects, how it creates movement

-- Learn what is meant by balance in a design—it is a dynamic (changing) quality, not a static one.
+- Learning what is meant by balance and proportion in a design

-- Understand how contrast is used to isolate a message and prioritize information.
+- Understanding how contrast is used to isolate a message and prioritize information

-- Learn to see typography as an area of tonal value on a page.
+- Learning to see typography as an area of interest on a page

 - Pattern and Texture

-- Understand the role of texture and pattern in visual design
+- Exploring and understanding the role of texture and pattern in visual design

 - Understand the subjective nature of color perception

 - Knowing the difference between color in printed materials and color on the computer screen